Hamaoka Nuclear Power Plant

 The Hamaoka Nuclear Power Plant (浜岡原子力発電所, Hamaoka Genshiryoku Hatsudensho) is a nuclear power plant in the city of Omaezaki in Shizuoka Prefecture, on Japan's east coast, 200 km south-west of Tokyo.
 It is managed by the Chubu Electric Power Company.
 There are five units contained at a single site with a net area of 1.6 km2 (395 acres).
-A sixth unit began construction on December 22, 2008.
-On January 30, 2009, Hamaoka-1 and Hamaoka-2 were permanently shut down.

-On 6 May 2011, Prime Minister Naoto Kan requested the plant be shut down as an earthquake of magnitude 8.0 or higher was estimated 87% likely to hit the area within the following 30 years.
-Kan wanted to avoid a possible repeat of the Fukushima nuclear disaster.
-On 9 May 2011, Chubu Electric decided to comply with the government request.
-In July 2011, a mayor in Shizuoka Prefecture and a group of residents filed a lawsuit seeking the decommissioning of the reactors at the Hamaoka nuclear power plant permanently.

-Earthquake susceptibility
+The two oldest units were permanently shut down in 2009 and are currently being decommissioned.
+Three units Hamaoka-3, 4 and 5 are in long-term shutdown since the aftermath of the Fukushima accident in 2011.
+From 2011 to 2017 these units underwent significant safety upgrades to enhance their resistance against extreme environmental impacts such as earthquakes and tsunamis.
+In 2014, Chubu Electric submitted an application to resume power generation, but the review by the Nuclear Regulation Authority has been progressing slowly, and is still ongoing as of 2024.
+A sixth unit was proposed in 2008 but its construction has been deferred indefinitely.

+The Hamaoka Nuclear Exhibition Center, a free public exhibition on nuclear power, is situated next to the plant.